naivary/objst/README.md

 ```

 The query is smart engough to figure out if only one record will be fetched or multiple.
 This allows you
-to use queries to fetch one record:
+to use queries to fetch one record in an efficient manner:

 ```golang
 func main() {